takemaru/graphillion/README.md

 Small hitting sets (e.g., less than five lines) might imply vulnerability of the network.
-We now find several small failure patterns, which should be investigated careflly.
+We now find several small failure patterns, which should be investigated carefully.

 ```python
 >>> len(failures.smaller(5))